 In the 11th century, already sensing threats at its borders (from the powerful and growing Holy Roman Empire, a precursor to Germany) as well as internally from pagan tribes that had not accepted the Catholic king, the Polish capital was moved from Gniezno, in Poland’s central plains, to Krakow, in the more defensible Carpathians.

 Poland fragmented in the early 12th century.
-Attempts were made to reunify, but several Mongol invasions in the 13th Century and wars with the Teutonic Knights weakened and disrupted the country.
+Attempts were made to reunify, but several Mongol invasions in the 13th Century and wars with the Teutonic Knights weakened the country.

-In the 14th century, Ladislaus, the Prince of Krakow, achieved significant unification through a combination of military conquest and winning local support.
-Ladislaus eventually gained enough power to win the blessing of the Pope, who crowned Ladislaus King of Poland in 1320, effectively ending other claims to the crown.
+In the 14th century, Ladislaus, the Prince of Krakow, achieved significant unification through a combination of military conquest and diplomacy.
+Ladislaus gained enough power to win the blessing of the Pope, who crowned Ladislaus King of Poland in 1320, effectively ending other claims to the crown.

 Casmir also built military and economic infrastructure, carried out monetary reform, and encouraged immigration to replenish a labor force weakened by two centuries of war.
-His General Charter of Jewish Liberties, the Statute of Kalisz, granted all Jews freedom of worship, trade, and travel and made Poland the favored home of Europe’s Jews.
-By the 16th century, more Jews lived there than in any other European country.
+His General Charter of Jewish Liberties, an expansion and reaffirmation of the Statute of Kalisz (originally issued by Bolesław the Pious in 1264), granted all Jews freedom of worship, trade, and travel.
+This reaffirmation, combined with growing economic opportunity and political stability under Casmir, made Poland the favored home of Europe’s Jews.
+By the 16th century, Poland had Europe’s largest Jewish population.
 Casmir attracted other immigrants as well, Germans and Armenians most notably.

 Casmir III died in 1370.
 His crown, under treaty, was claimed by Louis, King of Hungary, who united the two kingdoms.
 Unpopular with Polish nobles, the union was dissolved when Louis died, but Louis’ young daughter, Jadwiga, was elected by the nobles to lead Poland.
 At the time, a ruling queen in Europe was almost unheard of.
 Jadwiga later married the Grand Duke of Lithuania, establishing a union that eventually flourished into the Polish-Lithuanian Commonwealth.